-In addition to her professional positions, Sarah has served several years as the Grants Chair and a term as President of the Ozark Affiliate of Susan G. Komen for the Cure.
+In addition to her professional positions, Sarah was part of the team of volunteers that started the Ozark Affiliate of Susan G. Komen for the Cure in the 1990’s.
+She served several years as the Grants Chair and a term as President of the Ozark Affiliate.
 In 2007, she was one of 50 delegates from across the world to be chosen to participate in the Komen Global Summit in Budapest, Hungary.
 From this experience, Sarah has traveled to Targu Mares, Romania to train physicians and volunteers in breast cancer advocacy and is one of the founders of a Visiting Fellowship at The Breast Center, which has sponsored Romanian physicians for continued learning in breast cancer advancements.
-Sarah is currently serving on the Arkansas State Breast Cancer Control Advisory Board and will serve in that role until 2021.
-She is a founder and Secretary of Arkansas Breast Cancer Specialists, a multidisciplinary group of providers caring for breast cancer patients in the NWA region.
-She also serves on the Board of the NWA Center for Sexual Assault.
+Sarah is currently serving on the Arkansas State Breast Cancer Control Advisory Board and will serve in that role until 2023.
+She is a founder and Secretary of Arkansas Breast Cancer Specialists, a multidisciplinary group of providers caring for breast cancer patients in the NWA region that has receive accreditation as a Breast Center of Excellence through the National Accreditation Program for Breast Centers.

 Tina Gill, MAIOC

 Tina F. Gill, MAIOC, currently works as Senior Budget Analyst for the Central Arkansas Veterans Healthcare System in North Little Rock, AR.
 She has a BA in Business for Advertising and Public Relations and a MA in Interpersonal and Organizational Communication both from the University of Arkansas at Little Rock.
 Before accepting her current position, she built a career of over 20 years in public health and cancer control, serving as VISN 16 Cancer Program Manager for at one time, 10 VA hospitals.
 She also worked in manufacturing, and in the private sector before moving to state and federal government positions.
 She served for 12 years as an American Cancer Society (ACS) Mid-South Division Board member, has served in various roles with ACS since then and is an ACS St. George National Award winner for her work as a volunteer with the Society.